ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "1916-05-23-ithaca-journal" "500" /%}}

-Hannah died 25 Feb 1917, and her funeral was held within the Mills home.
+Hannah died 25 Feb 1917, and her funeral was held within the Mills' home.
 There is no direct indication that her death was related to the Influenza pandemic of that time.

 {{% fig "george-jansen-hannah-sick-entry" "800" /%}}
 {{% fig "george-jansen-hannah-death-entry" "800" /%}}